 The Sole Issue Manager, Underwriter and Bookrunner and its affiliates have engaged in transactions with, and have performed various investment banking, commercial banking and other services for the Company's Affiliates and the Selling Shareholders in the past, and may do so for the Company, the Selling Shareholders and their respective subsidiaries and affiliates from time to time in the future.
 However, all services provided by the Sole Issue Manager, Underwriter and Bookrunner including in connection with the Offer, have been provided as an independent contractor and not as a fiduciary to the Company or the Selling Shareholders.
 The Sole Issue Manager, Underwriter and Bookrunner does not have any right to designate or nominate a member of the Board.
-The Sole Issue Manager, Underwriter and Bookrunner has no direct or indirect relationship with the Company in terms of share ownership and, other than as Sole Issue Manager, Underwriter and Bookrunner for the Company or the Selling Shareholders.
+The Sole Issue Manager, Underwriter and Bookrunner has no direct or indirect relationship with the Company in terms of share ownership and, other than as Sole Issue Manager, Underwriter and Bookrunner for the Offer, does not have any material relationship with the Company or the Selling Shareholders.

-The Sole Issue Manager, Underwriter and Bookrunner will receive underwriting and selling fees from the Issuer of up to 2.6316% of the gross proceeds from the sale of the Offer Shares, which includes any amounts that may be ceded to selling agents such as Eligible PSE Trading Participants, where applicable.
+The Sole Issue Manager, Underwriter and Bookrunner will receive underwriting and selling fees from the Issuer of up to [2.6316]% of the gross proceeds from the sale of the Offer Shares, which includes any amounts that may be ceded to [other participating underwriters and] selling agents such as Eligible PSE Trading Participants, where applicable.

-The estimated underwriting, selling, and TP Selling Fees amount to approximately ₱63,553,140.00, assuming that the Overallotment Option is fully exercised.
-The estimated underwriting, and TP fees amount to approximately ₱55,263,600.00, assuming that the Overallotment Option is not exercised.
+The estimated underwriting, selling, and TP Selling Fees amount to approximately ₱[84,737,520.00], assuming that the Overallotment Option is fully exercised.
+The estimated underwriting, and TP fees amount to approximately ₱[73,684,800.00], assuming that the Overallotment Option is not exercised.